Student support services

-- any other information specific to their course.
+- any other information specific to the course.

 Course/program information, content, assessment requirements, and vocational outcomes are supplied in the Student Pack and the summary for each course.

-By the first day of the course at the latest, students are to receive induction and/or orientation which is appropriate to their course.
-The student induction pack/information pack is to be downloaded from our web page, and ensures all students:
+By the first day of the course - at the latest - students are to receive induction and/or orientation which is appropriate to their course.
+The student induction pack/information pack is to be downloaded from our website and ensures all students:

 - understand the information contained in the Student Handbook and Course Booklet